laluxx/doom-dashboard/README.md

 # DOOM DASHBOARD

-This is not part of doom-emacs.
-This is standalone package that can be used in standard GNU emacs

 ```
  =================     ===============     ===============   ========  ========
  \\ . . . . . . .\\   //. . . . . . .\\   //. . . . . . .\\  \\. . .\\// . . //